Residence permit for spouses

 Proof of health insurance (public or private)

-confirmation of residential address
+Confirmation of residential address

-rental agreement as proof of the living situation
+Rental agreement as proof of living situation

 5. FAQ